Jose-henry/payload-paystack-plugin/README.md

 1. **npm**
    - Requires npm version 7 or higher
-   - Use `npm install paystack-payload-plugin@latest`
-   - If you encounter issues, try `npm install --legacy-peer-deps`
+   - If you encounter the "Cannot read properties of null (reading 'matches')" error:
+     ```bash
+     # First, clear npm cache
+     npm cache clean --force

+     # Then try installing with legacy peer deps
+     npm install paystack-payload-plugin@latest --legacy-peer-deps

+     # If that doesn't work, try with force
+     npm install paystack-payload-plugin@latest --force
+     ```

 2. **pnpm (Recommended)**
    - Works out of the box